True bug fact sheet | Field of Mars EEC

 True bugs live in many habitats, including forests, woodlands, gardens, wetlands and urban areas.
 Some live on leaves and stems, some hide under bark or among leaf litter, and some live on the surface of freshwater.
 At Field of Mars Reserve, true bugs are likely to use shrub habitats, tree habitats, leaf litter and water habitats depending on the species.

 Water striders standing on the surface of still water.
-Water striders are true bugs that hunt on the surface of ponds and creeks.
+Water striders are true bugs that hunt on the surface of still water.

 What do true bugs eat?